quicwg/base-drafts/draft-ietf-quic-transport.md

 packet.

 A server might wish to validate the client address before starting the cryptographic handshake.
-Client addresses can be verified using an address validation token.
-This token is delivered during connection establishment with a Retry packet (see {{validate-retry}}) or in a previous connection using the NEW_TOKEN frame (see {{validate-future}}).
+QUIC uses a token in the Initial packet to provide address validation prior to completing the handshake.
+This token is delivered to the client during connection establishment with a Retry packet (see {{validate-retry}}) or in a previous connection using the NEW_TOKEN frame (see {{validate-future}}).

 ### Address Validation using Retry Packets {#validate-retry}

-QUIC uses token-based address validation during connection establishment.
-Any time the server wishes to validate a client address, it provides the client with a token.
-As long as it is not possible for an attacker to generate a valid token for its own address (see {{token-integrity}}) and the client is able to return that token, it proves to the server that it received the token.

 Upon receiving the client's Initial packet, the server can request address validation by sending a Retry packet ({{packet-retry}}) containing a token.
-This token is repeated by the client in an Initial packet after it receives the Retry packet.
+This token is repeated by the client in all Initial packets after it receives the Retry packet.
 In response to receiving a token in an Initial packet, a server can either abort the connection or permit it to proceed.

+As long as it is not possible for an attacker to generate a valid token for its own address (see {{token-integrity}}) and the client is able to return that token, it proves to the server that it received the token.

 A server can also use a Retry packet to defer the state and processing costs of connection establishment.
 By giving the client a different connection ID to